hursey013/above-cville/README.md

 ## Data model

-The lowdb database stores two collections:
+The lowdb database stores a single collection:

-- `cooldowns` – a map of ICAO hex codes to the last notification timestamp (in milliseconds) for enforcing the cool down period.
-- `sightings` – an append-only log of every plane detected, including whether a notification was emitted.

-This makes it easy to analyze frequent or rare visitors by processing the JSON file later.
+- `sightings` – one record per ICAO hex with a `timestamps` array containing the epoch-millisecond moments when notifications were sent.

+This compact structure keeps the JSON file small while still allowing later analysis of activity and ensuring cooldown enforcement is based on the most recent notification.

 ## Extending the project